 The permanent residence grants data reflects decisions rather than applications themselves.
 Applications that have been submitted but are still pending are not included, but are separately reported in another dataset known as the ‘Transparency Data’.

 These data do not separate out permanent residence applications from applications for registration certificates, which EEA citizens and their family members can obtain to document their status in the UK when they are not yet eligible for permanent residence.
 They cannot therefore be compared directly to permanent residence grants figures.
 However, they provide a useful indication of changes in the grants figures.
 However, they provide a useful indication of changes in the overall volume of applications over time.

-An important caution in reading these data (which to date have been listed as ‘Euro’ in table InC 01a is that the most recent quarter may not include recent applications that have not yet been entered into Home Office databases.
-For example, application data for Q2 2016 were revised up from 36,815 to 61,500 between the August and December data releases.
-The Q3 2016 figure of 59,746 registration and permanent residence applications is also expected to be revised up “due to a surge in EEA applications received in the quarter” according to the Home Office
+An important caution in reading these data (which are labelled as ‘Euro’ in table InC 01a is that the most recent quarter may not include recent applications that have not yet been entered into Home Office databases.
+For example, application data for Q2 2016 were revised up from 36,815 to 61,500 between the August and December data releases and the Q3 2016 figure was revised up from of 59,746 to 72,117 between December 2016 and February 2017.

 |Cautions regarding terminology on ‘permanent residence’|

 |Note that the data that were labelled ‘permanent residence’ in the transparency data up to and including the December 2016 data release are not, in fact permanent residence data.
 They refer to indefinite leave to remain (also known as settlement) for non-EEA citizens.
 This labelling has caused some confusion in recent months.
 As of the February 2017 statistics, this labelling has been correctly re-labelled as ‘settlement.’|

 Permanent residence and citizenship in context